FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/connectivity.md

 The initial `particles_group` subgroup, directly under `connectivity`, is a container for the entire topology. `particles_group` contains a series of subgroups with arbitrary names, which denote the first level of organization within the topology.
 The name of each subgroup will become the group label within the NOMAD metadata.
 Each of these subgroups then contain a series of datasets:

 * `type`
 : describes the type of particle group.
-There exist a list of standardized types: `molecule_group`, `molecule`, `monomer_group`, `monomer`.
+There exists a list of standardized types: `molecule_group`, `molecule`, `monomer_group`, `monomer`.
 However, arbitrary types can be given.
 We suggest that you 1. use the standardized types when appropriate (note that protein residues should be generically typed as `monomer`) and 2. use the general format `<type>_group` for groups of a distinct type (see further description of suggested hierarchy below).

 * `formula`
 : a "chemical-like" formula that describes the particle group with respect to its underlying components.
 The format for the formula is `<child_1>(n_child_1)<child_2>(n_child_2)...`, where `<child_x>` is the name/label of the underlying component, and `n_child_x` is the number of such components found within this particle group.
 Example: A particles group containing 100 water molecules named `water` has the formula `water(100)`, whereas each underlying water molecule has the standard chemical formula `H2O`.